nashville-software-school/server-side-python-curriculum/book-1-orientation/chapters/CLASSES_04-COMPOSITION.md

 >By now, you've become used to calls from the ever-excited Bobby Kawlins about his beloved business.
 So, when your phone rings with the now-familiar number flashing on the sreen, you're not surprised when another curve ball comes your way.
 >
 >"Hold on to your flip flops," Bobby warns you.
-"Today we break ground on two all-new animal attractions!
-The Slither Inn will house more snakes than an Indiana Jones movie, and Twitter Towers will be Gatlinburgs only five-story walk-though aviary, with feathered friends from flamingos to finches!
-And the petting zoo will now be known as Varmint Village.
-Now my visitors can hang out with a wider variety of critters than ever before!"
+"Today we break ground on a massive expansion!
+The snake tank and goldfish pond are yesterday's news.
+Taking their place will be The Slither Inn, which will house more snakes than an Indiana Jones movie, and the Swimmin' Hole, Gatlinburg's only one-acre walk-through wetlands and wet bar, full of feathered friends and fantastic fish!
+And the petting zoo we're rebranding as Varmint Village.
+Now my visitors can hang out with a wider variety of critters than ever before in three awesome animal attractions!"
 >
 >Of course, you know Bobby isn't just calling to share the news of his burgeoning business.
 >